 Done as a revision of the final refinement of learning comic buying and selling media on Social Arithmetic material.

-Data analysis
+Data Analysis

 In this research development, two data analysis techniques were used, namely qualitative data analysis techniques and quantitative data analysis in making decisions on multimedia-based learning media products: "Learning Practice Comic Learning on Social Arithmetic Material" was declared valid / feasible.
 The results of the analysis are then used to revise the developed product.